CMU-MultiComp-Lab/mmml-course/_pages/syllabus.md

 This assignment has two main goals: describe in more details the plan for the course project (aka., “proposal”) and perform some unimodal analyses on the multimodal dataset and problem.
-    - Peer feedback: Following the submission of the proposal video recordings, students will be asked to watch the videos and share feedback.
+    - **Peer feedback**: Following the submission of the proposal video recordings, students will be asked to watch the videos and share feedback.
 Each student will be assigned a subset of videos to watch.
 Feedback will also be given by instructor and TAs.